zemmyang/Habitica-GoogleTasksSync/GoogleTasksSync/README.md

 # Usage

 Change `Habitica.gs` variables with your API keys.
-Upload all the files to Google Apps script and create a trigger.
-Depending on the amount of tasks that you expect to update, you might want to run it every 5 or 10 minutes.
+Upload all the files to Google Apps script and create a trigger that will run `main()` over a timer.
+I set mine to 5 minutes, but I have 50 tasks at a time on GTasks at most.

 # Future planned features